 Learn about idempotency and how idempotency keys prevent unintended results from accidental duplicate requests.

-An API call or operation is idempotent if it has the same result no matter how many times it is applied.
+An API call or operation is idempotent if it has the same result no matter how many times it's applied.
 That is, an idempotent operation provides protection against accidental duplicate calls causing unintended consequences.

 For example, suppose

-CreatePayment did not require idempotency and you make a successful
+CreatePayment didn't require idempotency and you make a successful

 CreatePayment request (Square successfully processes the payment).
 However, your connection fails before you receive success confirmation from Square.
-You do not know what happened to your request and therefore you make the request again, charging the customer twice.
+You don't know what happened to your request and therefore you make the request again, charging the customer twice.

 Square supports idempotency by allowing API operations to provide an idempotency key (a unique string) to protect against accidental duplicate calls that can have negative consequences.